-But what about scholarships based on how and where you went to school?
-For students educated at home (for all or just a part of their high school career), there are scholarships available to offset even a portion of college tuition.
-Learn more about these scholarships for homeschoolers and how to apply!
+What about scholarships based on homeschooling?
+For students educated at home (for all or just a part of their high school career), scholarships are available.
+Here’s how to apply for and win them!

 Home Education Recognition Organization (HERO)

 HERO’s goal is in the name: to recognize the successes of home-educated students.
-And the primary way they do that is through three scholarships offered to students each year.
-These scholarships focus on three different areas, so there’s an opportunity for every student!
+Specifically, HERO offers three scholarships to students each year.
+These scholarships focus on three different areas.

 Craig Dickinson Memorial Scholarship